Ghostface (Scream): Video games

+On October 10th 2025, Ghostface came to the online game Fortnite as a purchasable skin from the shop as part of 2025’s version of "Fortnitemares", the game’s annual Halloween event.
+For a limited time, players can receive an in-game "Last Call" weapon, consisting of a 90s payphone and Ghostface’s iconic knife.
+The item also transforms the player wielding it into Ghostface himself, allowing them to stalk other players as a reference to the killer's identity being assumed by different people.
+Roger L. Jackson reprises his role for all spoken Ghostface lines.

 Concept and creation

 The Ghostface costume is the outfit worn by the main antagonists of the Scream franchise, consisting of a rubber white mask with black eyes, nose, and mouth and black, cloth-like material; a hooded robe, with faux-tatters draping from the arms; and a spiked trim to the base of the outfit.
 In the movie, the costume is considered common and easily purchasable, making identifying the buyers difficult and creating the possibility for anyone to be the killer.

-The Ghostface mask was first developed for novelty stores during the Halloween season between 1991 and 1992 by Fun World, as part of a series entitled "Fantastic Faces", the mask itself known as "The Peanut-Eyed Ghost".
-The final design was approved by Fun World vice-President Allan Geller.
+The Ghostface mask was first developed for novelty stores during the Halloween season between 1991 and 1992 by Fun World, as part of a series entitled "Fantastic Faces", the mask itself known as "The Peanut-Eyed Ghost", with the final design approved by Fun World vice-president Allan Geller; the design was adapted from a "wailer" ghost mask created by Alterian, Inc. artist Loren Gitthens in 1990 and 1991.
 Craven claimed to have originally found the mask but later clarified that he had misremembered the event and that it was producer Marianne Maddalena who discovered it.
 She found it while inside a house during location scouting for the film and brought it to the attention of Craven, who set about trying to obtain the rights to use it.
 Fun World licensing director R.J.
 Torbert joined Fun World in 1996 and was given the task of naming the mask prior to its film debut, deciding on "GhostFace" with the blessing of Fun World owners Stanley and Allan Geller.
 Torbert felt it looked like a "ghost in pain", believing it to be a unique design.
 The Ghostface design and title are owned by Fun World.

-The design of the mask bears reference to Edvard Munch's painting The Scream, the film poster to Pink Floyd's The Wall, and the ghostly characters that appeared in the 1930s Betty Boop cartoons.
+The design of the mask bears reference to Edvard Munch's painting The Scream, the film poster to Pink Floyd's The Wall, the ghostly characters that appeared in the 1930s Betty Boop cartoons, and Season 1 Scooby-Doo, Where Are You! ghosts in the episode “A Night Of Fright Is No Delight”.
 The mask is stark white and depicts a caricature of someone screaming and crying at the same time.
-Designer Sleiertin stated that the mask displayed different emotions, "It's a horrible look, it's a sorry look, it's a frantic look".
+Designer Sleiertin stated that the mask displayed different emotions, "It's a horrible look, it's a sorry look, it's a frantic look" and has specified that it was not inspired by The Scream.
 Since the appearance of Ghostface in Scream, the costume has become the most worn and sold costume for Halloween in the United States.